KISS—"Monster" Album Review

 "Hell or Hallelujah"

-As usual, the lead vocals are evenly split between Gene Simmons and Paul Stanley throughout the album, and this time out I'd have to say that the songs sung by Gene are stronger than Paul's.
+As usual, the lead vocals are evenly split between Simmons and Stanley, and this time out I'd have to say that the songs sung by Gene are stronger than Paul's.
 Following "Hell or Hallelujah," Mr. Simmons comes blasting in with "Wall of Sound," a crunching, lumbering beast of a song with a killer bass groove - this track simply slams, and is my favorite on the record.
 Gene has further fun tweaking his demonic caveman persona on the chunky "Back to the Stone Age" and the sinister "The Devil Is Me," while his "Eat Your Heart Out" is the type of sneering, leering "babe-I-wanna-do-ya" ditty that KISS practically owns the copyright on. (it also contains one of the funnier lyrics on the album, when Simmons deadpans "Eat your heart out baby, a hot mess is just what I need! ")

 Over on Paul's side, "Freak" is probably his strongest vocal track aside from "Hell or Hallelujah," with its irresistible chorus of "I got streaks in my hair, people point at me and stare, if they ask me I say YEAH, I'm a freak !"
 After Paul underwent vocal cord surgery in late 2011, fans wondered how his voice would sound on the new material; it seems to me that he's lost a chunk of his high end, since most of his vocals here are in the lower register, but he can damn well still belt when he wants to (even if he sounds a bit huskier than in the old days).
 He warbles nicely on "Long Way Down," a middling track that wouldn't have sounded out of place on one of KISS' mid-80s albums like Asylum or Animalize, and "Shout Mercy" would probably sound a lot better if it weren't for the irritating "Woo!
 Woooo!" backing vocals during the choruses.
 None of Paul's songs are out-and-out bombs, but in my estimation, The Demon came to the table with better material this time out.

-Tommy Thayer and Eric Singer also get to sing lead vocals on one song apiece, doubtlessly to preserve the illusion that they're "full" band members like Ace and Peter used to be, rather than salaried employees of KISS Incorporated.
-Tommy Thayer's track, "Outta This World," is a decent enough song but it's also a pretty blatant steal of the kind of stuff Ace Frehley used to sing with the band, with references to outer space, rockets, and the like.
+Tommy Thayer and Eric Singer also get to sing lead vocals on one song apiece to preserve the illusion that they're "full" band members like Ace and Peter used to be, rather than salaried employees of KISS Incorporated.
+Tommy's track, "Outta This World," is a decent enough song but it's also a pretty blatant steal of the kind of stuff Ace Frehley used to sing with the band, with references to outer space, rockets, and the like.
 Meanwhile, Eric's "All For the Love Of Rock N' Roll" is the kind of bluesy rocker that Peter Criss excelled at back in the day.
 Singer appropriates Criss' whiskey-soaked rasp nicely and the song gets extra points for its liberal cowbell usage.
 (You can never have enough cowbell y'know!)

 Simmons and Stanley trade off on the verses of the next to last track, "Take Me Down Below," which picks up the dirty-old-man motif where "Eat Your Heart Out" left off with its tales of chance meetings with hot sleazy babes in elevators and on airplanes.
 This one contains one of the most cringe-worthy lyrics on the album (Paul: "She took my finger, here's a button to press; I raised my flag and she dropped her dress; I'll take you on a cruise you'll never forget; she said 'we'd better move because I'm already wet' " -- bwahahahahahaha!!!), but then again, if KISS lyrics don't make you cringe at least once per album, then they're not doing their job.
 Paul leads the charge once again on the final track "Last Chance," which ends the album with a satisfactory bang.